Anka222/Assignment-two-WAD-course/README.md

-### Here is the link to my second assignment on WAD course.
+### Here is the link to my second assignment on WAD course.:octocat:
 ### Look at the pictures, enjoy life and stay tranquil! :octocat:

 https://tranquil-refuge-15860.herokuapp.com/